SAP-samples/cloud-extension-graph-sample/documentation/Configure and Run Application/README.md

 # Deployment

 We are going to use the Cloud Foundry Command Line Interface (CLI) for the deployment.
-In case you have not installed it yet please do it as mentioned in the [Prerequisites](../Prerequisites/README.md).
+In case you have not installed it yet do it as mentioned in the [Prerequisites](../documentation/Prerequisites/README.md).

 Deployment can be done either using a manifest file or [MTA](https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/d04fc0e2ad894545aebfd7126384307c.html?locale=en-US) file.
 You can choose from the two following options:

 ### Deploy the Application using Manifest Files

 1. Open a command line window.